Post 46. Bucharest, Romania. Part 2

 In the afternoon I decided to go on an open top bus tour.
 Checking out a Google search, the first six or seven offerings were by private companies and seemed very expensive.

 Much further down the list, I found the official Visit Bucharest Hop On Hop Off Tour for less than half the cost of the tours being offered by the commercial companies.
 The starting point for the tour was Casa Presai Libreri (The House of Free Press) in the photo above.
+This was another building in the same style as the parliament building

 On the outskirts of the city centre there were many new high-rise developments.

-The soup would have been better just served in a bowl as it soaked into the bread too much, and there was just too much bread.
+I chose Transylvanian Bean Soup served in a bun as a starter.
+The soup would have been better just served in a bowl as it soaked into the bread too much, and there was just way too much bread.
+The quarter of a red onion and the green chilli on the side added little to improve the dish!

 Comments